-The king sent all his servants away except for the cook and asked what meat it was.
+The king sent all his servants away and asked what meat it was.
 The cook said it was just regular meat and the only difference was that he roasted it better than normal.
 The king knew this was a lie and told the cook to tell the truth or die.
-So the cook prayed for safety and admitted what he had done.
-The king ordered him to never mention it to anyone else, and from then on, always serve him human flesh, killing prisoners to source it.
+The cook prayed for safety and admitted what he had done.
+The king ordered him to never mention it to anyone else, and from then on always serve him human flesh, killing prisoners to source it.

 The commander-in-chief hoped that hearing the tale of a giant cannibal fish who also became a slave to his appetite might sway the cannibal king to change.

 - A fish was five hundred leagues long and all the other fish loved him so much they made him their leader.
 One day while feeding on aquatic plants, he accidentally ate a fish and found it so delicious he did not want to eat anything else ever again.
 From then on every morning and evening when other fish came to pay their respects, he ate the last couple of fish to leave.

 As the population shrank, one wise fish suspected their king was the killer, so he sat in hiding and saw him devour the stragglers.
 He warned all the other fish, and they were panic-stricken, so they no longer went near their king.
 Getting hungry, the king guessed the others were hiding at a mountainous island, so he encircled it.
 As he looped around, he caught sight of his tail and thought it was another giant fish, so in a rage he chomped it.
 The other fish smelled blood and attacked, eating up his body bit by bit from the tail to his head and leaving behind a heap of bones so large that mystical ascetics flying over the lake saw it.